AScustomWorks/AS/README.md

 ### SuperDrive Stereo
 Stereo Overdrive/clipping Fx module with DRIVE, TONE and GAIN parameters, to get those acid bass lines we all love!.

-V 1.0.3: First relase of this module.
+V 1.0.3: First release of this module.

 ### Reverb
 Reverb Fx module based on ML_modules reverb and Freeverb code, with DECAY, DAMP and BLEND parameters, a little bit tamed Reverb with mixed output signal.

-0.5.4: First relase of this module.
+0.5.4: First release of this module.

 V 0.6.3: bypass CV input added.